nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 5. The `TimingRecommender` recommends common available timings amongst users and participants.
 6. Based on the timings provided, the `LocationTracker`s return each person's approximate locations.
 7. The `LocationRecommender` recommends optimal meeting points based on the locations provided by the `LocationTracker`s.
-8. Feedbacks to user the recommended meetup locations and timings.
+8. Feedbacks to user the recommended meet up locations and timings.

 <img src="images/RecommenderSequenceDiagram.svg" style="width:80%;margin:0 10%">
 <div style="width:80%;margin:0 10%;text-align:center">